Dr Nicholas Crabb

 Biography

-I am a Senior Lecturer in Archaeological Science, specialising in archaeological prospection (geophysical survey and remote sensing).
-My research centres on the application of these methods in archaeological and cultural heritage management and their integration with GIS-based spatial analysis and deposit modelling for the reconstruction and mapping of archaeological resources and past environments.
-I also have extensive professional experience and have directed numerous fieldwork projects varying from surveys of scheduled monuments and historic properties to large-scale investigations of multi-period archaeological landscapes.
+My research centres on the application of non-intrusive methods in archaeological and cultural heritage management and their integration with GIS-based spatial analysis and modelling.
+This ranges from the large-scale analysis of landscapes and past environments to the more detailed characterisation of specific archaeological features.
+I have extensive professional experience and have directed numerous fieldwork projects varying from surveys of scheduled monuments and historic properties to investigations of multi-period archaeological landscapes.

 Research

-My research interests are primarily focused on the application of geophysical and remote sensing data to investigate complex archaeological remains or deposits located within challenging environments.
-I am particularly interested in exploring how non-intrusive methods can help to resolve contemporary issues in heritage management.
 In my PhD research, I integrated non-invasive techniques for the enhanced investigation of areas of geoarchaeological potential, such as alluvial landscapes and areas influenced by colluvial and coastal processes.
 Such research is necessary as these areas are increasingly at threat due to climate change, with floodplains and valley bottoms likely to encounter an increase in the frequency and intensity of floods, and heritage assets on the foreshore and cliff-top becoming at risk from damage or loss from erosion.
 More broadly, I am also interested the ways in which people in the past constructed and used the environment around them, as well as how this evolved over time.

 Favourites